Come to Thailand to study tropical marine ecology and conservation!

 WHALES

-One of the key issues globally to helping support and grow marine mammal populations is understating how shipping traffic and other human contact impacts whales, dolphins, and other cetaceans.
-This course will study Bryde’s/Eden’s whales in the Gulf of Thailand, and talk with and learn from stakeholders in whale conservation, eco-tourism, research scientists, and others.
+One of the key issues globally to helping support and grow marine mammal populations is understanding how shipping traffic and other human contact impacts whales, dolphins, and other cetaceans.
+This course studies Bryde’s/Eden’s whales in the Gulf of Thailand in direct partnership with the Thai Department of Marine and Coastal Resources (DMCR) — ISDSI’s lead instructor for this section previously worked with DMCR and maintains an active relationship with their whale research team.
+Students learn from and work alongside DMCR researchers, eco-tourism operators, and other stakeholders in whale conservation.

 Bryde’s whales off the coast of Thailand.